beccasjames/issue-creator/README.md

 # issue-creator
-A bulk ticket creator for Github issues!
+A bulk ticket creator for GitHub issues!
 Create a bunch of issues all at one with one Python script and one .csv file.

 Python script requires pointing to a .csv.
 This .csv file should have extraneous header rows removed (see `sample-issues.csv`)

 ## To use script, update the following in the file:

-  1) Your personal access token from Github
+  1) Your personal access token from GitHub

   2) The organization that your target repository lives in